 Whether you’ve recently recovered from an infection requiring antibiotics, are healing after treatment for a parasite, or are battling against anxiety and depression, repairing your gut and supporting healthy gut microflora is not only important, it’s essential.
 And depending on your health, your diet, and your life circumstances, you might be fighting an uphill battle.
 Here are eight key points for optimizing gut health:

 Work on Stomach Acid: Low stomach acid is a common side effect of stress and can create a host of digestive problems, including Small Intestinal Bacterial Overgrowth which puts pressure on the upper digestive tract, causing acid reflux, indigestion, gas and bloating.
-Yes, too little stomach acid ends up feeling like too much (more on this in an upcoming post).
+Yes, too little stomach acid ends up feeling like too much.
 A great, easy way to help is to drink lemon juice or raw apple cider vinegar 10-20 minutes before a meal (about 1-2Tbsp, which you can dilute in or chase with an ounce or two of water to make more palatable).
 It’s also very helpful to take time to chew your food thoroughly (I have to constantly remind myself to do this because my default is to wolf everything down).
 Eating plenty of ginger (as tea for or as part of your meals) can be very helpful here too for increasing stomach acid production and gut motility.
 Eating homemade sauerkraut has also been shown to help regulate stomach acid production.

 Get Lots of Sleep: Getting 8-9 hours of quality sleep every night gives your body time to heal and also is essential for regulating many hormones, including the stress hormone cortisol.
 Make sure that sleep is high up on your priority list.